dustin-archive/lifesaver-sass/README.md

 ## Core Mixin

 The core mixin is what does all the magic.
-The advantage of using just the core mixin over the shorthand property mixins is multiple properties if you want two properties to have the same values.
-A possible use case for this is a "well" class, or a series of buttons, where you want the same amount of space on the insdie and outside.
+The advantage of using just the core mixin over the shorthand property mixins is the ability to use multiple properties.
+A possible use case for this is a series of buttons where you want the same amount of space on the insdie and outside.

   ```scss
     // Input